 How did you come to the realization that being free and living a location independent lifestyle was possible?

-I remember seeing other bloggers doing the full time bit.
+I remember seeing other bloggers doing the full-time bit.
 I saw their backgrounds; none started off as pro bloggers.
-Most worked in the corporate world, like you had, and like I did up until my security guard days.
+Most worked in the corporate world, as you had, and like I did up until my security guard days.
 If they did it, I could.
 Then, as we were traveling, and made more money, I had some tangible proof to back up my assumption.

-As I became clearer and clearer on my intent, during our world travels, and I simply wanted to be more and more free, I worked inspired, created value, connected with leaders and naturally, my dream of being location independent became a reality.
+As I became clearer and clearer on my intent, during our world travels, and I simply wanted to be freer and freer, I worked inspired, created value, connected with leaders and naturally, my dream of being location independent became a reality.